ArundhatiApte/TorControls.js/README.md

 ### Installation

 Download repo.
-In root folder of project execute script createPackage.sh.
+Cd to project folder, then execute script createPackage.sh.
+There will be file TorControls.package.tar.gz.
-In folder of your project install module by package manager: `npm install path/to/TorControls.package.tar.gz`.
+In directory of your project install module by package manager:
+`npm install path/to/TorControls.package.tar.gz`.

 ### Example of usage